-The Company is involved in various claims and legal actions arising in the ordinary course of business.
+From time to time, the Company is involved in various other claims and legal actions arising in the ordinary course of business.
 In the opinion of management, the ultimate disposition of these matters will not have a material adverse effect on the Company's financial position, results of operations or liquidity.